opcon/telegraf/plugins/inputs/vsphere/README.md

 ## Configuration

 NOTE: To disable collection of a specific resource type, simply exclude all metrics using the XX_metric_exclude.
-NOTE: To disable collection of a specific resource type, simply exclude all metrics using the XX_metric_exclude.
 For example, to disable collection of VMs, add this: